 Empowering the success of digital media entrepreneurs

-SembraMedia is a nonprofit dedicated to increasing the diversity of voices and quality content in Spanish by helping digital media entrepreneurs become more sustainable and successful.
+SembraMedia is dedicated to increasing the diversity of voices in Spanish by helping digital media entrepreneurs become more sustainable and independent.

-We provide business and technical training, market intelligence, and networking opportunities to journalists and other social entrepreneurs.
-Our diverse team has built a regional network that represents more than 850 digital publishers in 20 countries.
-Our media directory, case studies, and reports on digital media entrepreneurs in Latin America, Spain, and the U.S. have been cited in more than 200 articles and blog posts and helped SembraMedia evolve into a respected knowledge repository, and a platform for sharing best practices and innovative ideas.
+Our media directory, case studies, and reports on digital media entrepreneurs have been cited in more than 200 articles and blog posts and helped SembraMedia evolve into a respected knowledge repository, and a platform for sharing best practices and innovative ideas.